• prevalence of unruptured (asymptomatic) intracranial aneurysms (UIA) ~ 0.5-5%

 • generally not recommended (only grade C recommendations; cost-effectiveness is unknown)

-• screening is not recommended in the general population, even for smokers and alcoholics
+• screening is not recommended in the general population, including smokers and alcoholics (AHA guidelines 2020)

 • screening is recommended for:

-• patients with previous aneurysmal SAH (higher risk of new aneurysm formation)
+• patients with a history of aneurysmal SAH (↑ risk of new aneurysm formation)

 • first-degree relatives of patients with aneurysmal SAH